delomelas/py-ufh-therm/README.md

 # Construction
 ## Hardware
 * Raspberry Pi Zero W - because I had a spare one from years ago
-* InkyWHAT 4 inch e-ink sceen - a low-power display option to show staus - black/white/red only, 400x300 resolution
+* InkyWHAT 4 inch e-ink sceen - a low-power display option to show information - black/white/red only, 400x300 resolution
 * BME280 temperature sensor - cheap and just about accurate enough - it attaches nicely into the breakout pins on the InkyWHAT
 * 3d-printed case - to make sure it looks like a real thing and not a mess of PCBs and breadboards in the corner of the room